cerfacs-globc/icclim/doc/source/dev/bootstrap_optimization_summary.rst

 production-ready tests around the retained implementation.

 Second track:
-if further meaningful speedup is required for exact ``cftime`` count workloads, start a new algorithm-design phase rather than adding more small tuning patches to the current route.
+extend the same exact compiled ``cftime`` approach only when a new family is ready for full validation.
+For supported day-of-year percentile count workloads, the order-statistics redesign is already the retained production path.
+Further work should focus on broader family coverage or materially different algorithmic opportunities, not on small tuning patches to the current route.